Thriving in a Health Attention Economy: Health from First Principles

 If you can’t tell it’s working without asking someone else, it doesn’t belong here.

-A self-verifying tool is one that produces direct, experiential evidence of change.
+A self-verifying tool produces direct, experiential evidence of change.
 You don’t need belief, reassurance, or a specialist to tell you it’s working.
 Your body confirms it.

 Consider a stool test.
 When the results identify low Akkermansia and F. prausnitzii (important healthy gut microbes), the client begins a mucosal repair phase.
 Within weeks, bloating and urgency subside, stool form stabilizes, and energy returns.
 The client can feel their digestion normalizing, and a follow-up test confirms the shift.
 That pairing of felt improvement plus measurable confirmation is self-verification.